The crbegin function in C++ map is utilized to provide a constant reverse iterator pointing to the final element within the map container.

 Return value

-It returns a constant reverse iterator pointing to the last element of the map.
+It provides a constant reverse iterator that points to the final element within the map.

 Example 1